Living in a Specialised Dementia unit

 The general mood in a Specialised Dementia unit is calm and light, active but not busy.

-Take a look at what some of our residents have been up to on the webpage gallery at Raeburn and Addington.
+Take a look at what some of our residents have been up to on the webpage gallery at Addington.

 Families play an important role by including the resident in their normal family life, with outings, family home visits and taking them on family holidays.
 Small private lounges in the unit, let families visit the resident when they want, without interruption from other residents.
 This is great for sharing meals.
 Surrounded by family, with the smells and taste of favourite foods triggering memories and conversation - it feels like home.